Accountability-Team/accountability-team-manifest/README.md

 # Accountability Team
 ## Description
 We are a group of developers who meet regularly for standups.
-This gives us positive social pressure to stay focused on our
-goal of beconing professional developers.
+This gives us positive social pressure to stay focused on our goal of becoming professional developers.

 ## Rules
 - We meet two times a month, on Google Meets